Last updated: 4th of September 2023

 Day 1: The lost temple of Wat Phu

 Before embarking on the famed Bolaven Plateau motorbike loop, we chose to pay homage to Wat Phu, an ancient Khmer temple complex.
-Our motorbikes carried us through roads adorned with sweeping vistas, the perfect initiation to our southern Laos sojourn.
-Wat Phu, a testament to Khmer history, nestled on a hillside surrounded by rice terraces and serene lakes.
-The temple's solitude allowed us to explore its mystique with unhurried reverence, savoring every moment of tranquility.
+Our motorbikes carried us through roads adorned with sweeping views of the countryside, the perfect initiation to the southern Laos part of our 2 week Laos itinerary.
+Wat Phu, a testament to the ancient Khmer history, is nestled on a hillside surrounded by rice terraces and serene lakes.
+The temple's solitude allowed us to explore its mystique in all tranquility, savoring every moment without being rushed or hindered by large crowds.
+Besides us, only 3 other people were visiting the site.

-The ruined Khmer Hindu temple complex had ties with the larger and more famous Ankor Wat temple complex in Cambodia.
+The ruined Khmer Hindu temple complex had ties with the larger and more famous Angkor Wat temple complex in Cambodia.
 Perched on the side of a hill, Wat Phu is situated in a totally different natural setting.
 Surrounded by rice terraces and beautiful landscaped lakes, you can see for miles from the top temple of Wat Phu.
 Wat Phu can be explored in absolute tranquility, as a real touristic invasion hasn't occured yet.
-Hardly any other people were present while we were roaming the complex: indulge yourself wandering around this mystique beauty while enjoying the peace and quietness around you.
+Hardly any other people were present while we were roaming the complex.

 We headed back to Hotel Athena in Pakse for the night.
 Washing the caked dust off was a heavenly relief and a first introduction to what awaits us the following days.
-The whole day took us 3hours (about 120km) to get there and back.
+The whole day took us about 6hours, 3 hours to drive the 120km out and back and around 3hours to explore the site and have lunch.

 Day 2: Waterfall Wonders - Tad Fane Waterfall and the Enchanting Tad Yuang Waterfall

-With our course charted and our hearts brimming with anticipation, we set forth on the Bolaven Plateau, a land where time seemed to stand still, and nature's splendor awaited at every turn.
+With our route decided and our spirits high, we set forth on our Bolaven Plateau itinerary.
+A route where time seemed to stand still, and nature's splendor awaited at every turn.
 Our first destination was the renowned Tad Fane waterfall, a jewel in the plateau's crown.

 Tad Fane Waterfall: Nature's Majestic Symphony

-As we approached Tad Fane, the resonating sound of crashing water reached our ears, like a prelude to an awe-inspiring symphony of nature.
-This was a waterfall unlike any other we had encountered before, as two mighty streams of water plunged gracefully into the verdant jungle-covered basin below.
-We parked our motorbikes and made our way to the viewpoints near the Tad Fane Resort Here, we stood in silent reverence, gazing at the spectacle before us.
+As we approached Tad Fane, the resonating sound of crashing water was noticeable quite some time before reaching our destination, like a prelude to an awe-inspiring symphony of nature.
+This is a waterfall unlike any other we had encountered before.
+Two mighty streams of water plunge gracefully into the verdant jungle-covered basin below.
+We parked our motorbikes and made our way to the viewpoints near the Tad Fane Resort.
+Here, we stood in silence, gazing at the spectacle before us.
 The sheer power and beauty of nature enveloped us as we marveled at this mesmerizing display.

-Tad Yuang Waterfall: An Oasis of Green Serenity
+Tad Yuang (Nguang Waterfall): An Oasis of Green Serenity

 Day 3: Navigating the Bolaven Plateau to Tad Tayicseua

-A little further into the plateau, approximately 60 kilometers from the previous day's discoveries at Tad Fane, we encountered Tad Tayicseua, a hidden gem that gleamed with its own unique charm.
+A little further into the plateau, approximately 60 kilometers from the previous day's discoveries at Tad Fane Resort, we encountered Tad Tayicseua, a hidden gem that gleamed with its own unique charm.
 To reach this secluded paradise, we navigated approximately 8 kilometers on a dirt road, a path that proved to be relatively accessible in dry weather and a bit more challenging during rain showers.
 However, the allure of this natural wonder was more than enough to entice us, and we braved the occasional obstacles along the way.
+Be mindful of potholes though!

 Tad Tayicseua welcomed us with open arms, its pristine beauty revealing itself as we ventured deeper into this oasis.
 Surrounded by lush greenery and untouched landscapes, we found ourselves in a world where the only sounds were those of nature, where time seemed to stand still.